EleckTroniiKz/notenUndFehlzeiten/README.md

 Teacher
 - root			42

-This is the result of a school assignment, in which we received class diagrams and the relation between those classes, and we had to finish the code.
+The way this project is constructed and the tasks of the classes have been pre-defined by class diagrams and other uml diagrams.
+My job was to finish the project with given class diagrams etc. and this is what came out of it.
+The goal of this project was mostly a training and understanding of classes and object orientation